netropy/fpintro/ch4_1_recursive_calls.md

 ___Notes:___

 * Function `increase` is an example of [_direct recursion_](https://en.wikipedia.org/wiki/Recursion), an immediate form of [_self-reference_](https://en.wikipedia.org/wiki/Self-reference).
-* In contrast to functions `ping` and `pong`, which increment the argument value before the recursive call, function `increase` "passes through" the argument but increments the recursive call's return value.
+* In contrast to the functions `ping` and `pong`, which increment the argument, the function `increase` increments the recursive call's return value.

 #### 4.1.4 Run and plot the evaluation of `increase(2)`.